 ODEON was creating a new Art-Deco themed Luxe cinema with 238 seats across two auditoriums underneath a luxury hotel in a busy area of London’s West End.

-To maximise the visibility and prominence of the cinema within Leicester Square, ODEON wanted to erect a large convex LED wall on the building’s exterior.
+To maximise the visibility and prominence of the cinema within Leicester Square, ODEON wanted to erect a large convex, curved LED wall on the building’s exterior.
 It also wanted the standard hardware, used for all of its Luxe cinemas, installed within the building.

 The site had very limited clearance around it with no road access, only public pathways.
 During the fit-out the only way to access the new cinema’s interior was via narrow, fire escape stairs.